VCU Summer Camp in Philosophy

 Students will spend each day at camp digging into a diverse array of engaging activities that introduce them to the exciting world of philosophy.
 Students will play games, perform theatrical dialogues, create and share presentations, pose questions to expert guest speakers, race around VCU’s campus on a scavenger hunt, and make lifelong friends in deep conversations about timeless questions.

-In 2023, the VCU Summer Camp in Philosophy will be devoted to questions like these ones–questions, that is, about art and beauty.
-Join us for an unforgettable week of inquiry, teamwork, and fun; no artistic skill required!
+The VCU Summer Camp in Philosophy in 2026 will be devoted to questions like these ones—questions, that is, about justice.
+Join us for an unforgettable week of mind-bending discussion about one of the central topics in ethics, political philosophy, and political theory.

 Eligibility